onecompiler/tutorials/c/arrays/arrays.md

 ## Summary

-* Arrays is a collection of homogeneous data.
+* Array is a collection of homogeneous data.
 * Arrays stores data sequentially in memory.
 * Arrays are finite.